jeremiah-c-leary/vhdl-style-guide/docs/subtype_rules.rst

 .. code-block:: vhdl

-   architecture RTL of FIFO is
+   architecture rtl of fifo is

         subtype read_size is range 0 to 9;
    subtype write_size is range 0 to 9;